Unsaturated fatty acids in foods. All about unsaturated fatty acids

 • in childhood and old age;

-• with intensive sports, hard physical labor;
+• during intense sports, heavy physical labor;

 • during periods of pregnancy and lactation;